Making your own homemade sourdough discard crackers has never been easier. With only four ingredients, these crackers come together in no time at all.

 Instructions

-- In a large bowl, combine the starter, all-purpose flour, butter, and salt.
-Mix until you get smooth texture.
+- In a large bowl, combine the discard, all-purpose flour, butter, and salt.
+Mix until you get a smooth texture.

-- Break the dough into two pieces.
-Wrap it in a plastic wrap and let it sit in the fridge for at least 30 minutes.
+- Divide the dough into two pieces and shape each one into a rough rectangle.
+Wrap them in plastic wrap and refrigerate for at least 30 minutes.

-- Lightly flour your work surface.
-Roll out the dough about 1/16" thick.
-Optionally, add poppy seeds, sesame seeds, roasted garlic, or any other topping you'd like and roll them gently into the dough.
+- Lightly flour a work surface.
+Roll out the dough to about 1/16" thick.
+Optionally, add poppy seeds, sesame seeds, roasted garlic, or any other toppings you'd like and roll them gently into the dough.

-- Transfer the dough to parchment paper.
-Poke all over the dough with a fork.
-Slice it into 2-inch squares or your preferred shape.
+- Transfer the dough to a sheet of parchment paper.
+Poke the dough all over with a fork.
+Slice it into 2-inch squares or your preferred shapes.
+Place onto a sheet pan.

-- Bake at 350°F for about 25 minutes or until golden brown.
-Midway through baking, move the crackers around the baking sheet to promote even cooking.
+- Bake at 350°F for about 25 minutes or until the crackers are golden brown.
+Halfway through baking, move the crackers around the baking sheet to promote even cooking.

 - Remove the crackers from the baking sheet to a wire cooling rack.
 Let them rest and cool to room temperature before serving.